akash498/VenderSC/frontend/README.txt

 	HomePage(Business):
 		Status: Incomplete. - I think someone started this one but not certain...
 Please update if you know more about this page.

-	AddProductPage:
-		Status: Incomplete. - The fonts need to be updated.
-Also the image uploader still needs to be done.

 	HomePage(Guest):
 		Status: Incomplete. - needs to be redone without using absolute.
 Need to update header and footer code.
 You should really do this page from scratch, but it is listed as incomplete because there is a version of it.

+	AddProductPage:
+		Status: Incomplete. - The image uploader still needs to be done.

+	EditProductPage:
+		Status: Incomplete. - The image uploader still needs to be done.

 	BusinessPage:
 		Status: Complete.